Burnham Military Camp: Dieppe Barracks

 Dieppe Barracks are named after the Singapore garrison of the 1st Battalion, Royal New Zealand Infantry Regiment from 1971 to 1980.

 Faenza Barracks

 Faenza Barracks are named after the Italian city of Faenza which New Zealand Division liberated over the period of 14–20 December 1944, during operations to break the German Gothic Line.

 Gallipoli Barracks

 Gallipoli Barracks are named after the New Zealand's Army's first major campaign of the First World War.

 Ipoh Barracks

 Ipoh Barracks are named after the town in Malaysia that the 1st Battalion of the New Zealand Regiment were garrisoned in from March 1958 to early 1959 during the Malayan Emergency.

 Nee Soon Barracks

 Nee Soon Barracks are named after the Singapore garrison of the 1st Battalion, Royal New Zealand Infantry Regiment from 1969 to 1971.

 Nui Dat Barracks

-Nui Dat Barracks are named after the operational base of the 1st Australian Task Force form 1965 to 1971, to which New Zealand contributed;
+Nui Dat Barracks are named after the operational base of the 1st Australian Task Force from 1965 to 1971, to which New Zealand contributed;